pinot-contrib/pinot-docs/basics/concepts/time-boundary.md

 ## Querying

-When a query for a hybrid table is received by a Pinot Broker, the broker sends a time boundary annotated version of the query to the offline and real-time tables.
+When a Pinot broker receives a query for a hybrid table, the broker sends a time boundary annotated version of the query to the offline and real-time tables.

 For example, if we executed the following query: